To View a Current Listing of Staff/Faculty Employment Opportunities at MSU Click here.

 Requires an exemplary record of leadership and shared governance.
 Must have extensive substantial experience in academic administration with heavy emphasis on budgeting, staffing, curriculum development, strategic planning, accreditation, research, and grievance resolution.

 Must possess a strong general working knowledge of state legislative and education-agency processes.
 Requires knowledge of budgeting, funding, assessment, and strategic planning.
 Should have a strong knowledge of information technology as it relates to research and classroom instruction.
 Must be knowledgeable in standard office practices and procedures and in the use of personal computers and commonly used office software programs.

-Doctorate or Terminal Degree with full-time university teaching experience at the rank of professor in an academic discipline offered at Midwestern State University.
+Terminal degree from a regionally accredited institution in an academic discipline offered at Midwestern State University and have an academic record that warrants appointment to full professor.
 A strong tie to the liberal arts is preferred.

 Must have proven leadership and managerial skills and be able to communicate effectively with a variety of constituencies.
-Must possess an open, collegial, consultative management style with exceptional interpersonal and communication skills. *This position is designated as security sensitive and requires a criminal background check.
+Must possess an open, collegial, collaborative management style with exceptional interpersonal and communication skills.
+Serves as Campus Security Authority as outlined by the Clery Act. *This position is designated as security sensitive and requires a criminal background check.